kyle-becker/llm_rag_example/README.md

 about the toy dataset and the model will find the most relevant chunks and inject this information into a prompt to the 2.7B parameter from meta
 (found here https://huggingface.co/meta-llama/Llama-2-7b) to provide an answer based on product descriptions price and model number.

+Some toy types that are contained within the dataset are games, swimming and beach toys.

+The requirements.txt is for the application

+The jupyer_noteboook_requirments.txt file is for the jupyter notebook where the experimentation was done

 An example of a prompt you can use is "I am looking for Bicycle Playing cards, what is the product_name and list_price"